-Realization of a Scenario for the De-Emphasis and Discontinuation of Internal Combustion Engine Products with the Aim of Business Portfolio Transformation

-As BEV penetration accelerates, demand for internal combustion engine products will gradually contract.
+Realization of a Scenario for the De-Emphasis and Discontinuation of Internal Combustion Engine Products with the Aim of Business Portfolio Transformation As BEV penetration accelerates, demand for internal combustion engine products will gradually contract.
 A major challenge going forward is the replacement of products in our lineup with thermal management products for BEVs while minimizing losses and fulfilling business obligations with respect to existing internal combustion engine products.
-Based on a strategy for internal combustion engine products formulated in fiscal 2023, the Thermal Systems Business Group will work closely with customers and affiliates to realize a scenario for reorganizing and consolidating the global production of internal combustion engine products.
-In addition, to maximize the use of existing human resources, technological assets, and production foundations for the thermal management products of the next generation, we will tackle as an industry issue the building of a reorganization scenario that has continuity in all aspects, including technological development, human resource development, and manufacturing.
+Based on a strategy for internal combustion engine products formulated in fiscal 2023, the

-Objective: Complete planning for the de-emphasis and discontinuation of internal combustion engine products Results: Based on internal combustion engine products, which will see contraction as BEVs are introduced, completed formulation of strategies in line with the business phase of each product (mature, late stage, end stage); in addition, activities underway to maintain competitiveness during the transitional period, including revision of appropriate selling prices to reflect business phases, establishment of optimal production systems, and cost reductions through the use of general-purpose materials
+Objective: Results: Complete planning for the de-emphasis and discontinuation Based on internal combustion engine products, which will se strategies in line with the business phase of each product (r maintain competitiveness during the transitional period, incl phases, establishment of optimal production systems, and c Objective: Results: Complete conceptualization of thermal management modul Completed product concepts and strategy development; be